Is Arborvitae a desirable landscape plant?

 Culture –

-Arborvitaes should be planted in fertile, moist, well-drained sols, although in the wild the species may be found on wet and dry soils (maximum growth is not realized on these sites).
+Arborvitaes should be planted in fertile, moist, well-drained soils, although in the wild the species may be found on wet and dry soils (maximum growth is not realized on these sites).
 They are easily transplanted balled-and-burlapped or as container grown plants about any time of year.
 They perform best in full sun, although light shade is acceptable.
 In heavy shade plants become loose, open, and lose their dense constitution.
 Thuja plicata appears more shade tolerant than T. occidentalis or T. orientalis.
 Pruning can be accomplished prior to growth in the spring and in summer.
-Usually extensive pruning is not necessary.

 Ask a plant expert